Sobey School of Business: Association to Advance Collegiate Schools of Business (AACSB)

 The Sobey School of Business is accredited by The Association to Advance Collegiate Schools of Business (AACSB) International.
 Less than 5 percent of business schools worldwide (about 20 in Canada) have earned this accreditation, the highest standard in management education.

+EQUIS

+In 2025, Sobey school was re-accredited by EQUIS after attaining accreditation in 2022.
+This accreditation is held by less than 2% of business schools worldwide and is valid for a three-year period.
+EQUIS is the leading international system of quality assessment, improvement, and accreditation of higher education institutions in management and business administration.